ADVISORI Logo

 💹 Business KPIs

-• Reduction in costs for security incidents related to privileged accounts
+• Reduction in costs associated with security incidents involving privileged accounts

 • Time savings in audit and compliance processes